-The Halsey Institute will produce a comprehensive catalogue to accompany the exhibition, including images by all exhibiting artists and a variety of essays offering a range of perspectives about the South.
+The Halsey Institute is producing a comprehensive catalogue to accompany the exhibition, including images by all exhibiting artists and a variety of essays offering a range of perspectives about the South.
 Southbound will draw on the expertise of leading intellectuals and scholars of the Southern experience.
 Essayists include William R. Ferris, former Chairman of the National Endowment for the Humanities, now Senior Associate Director for the Study of the American South at the University of North Carolina; Eleanor Heartney, a contributing editor for Art in America, distinguished art critic, and author of several seminal volumes on contemporary art; and John T. Edge, author and director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
 Nikky Finney, Professor of Creative Writing and Southern Letters at the University of South Carolina and 2011 winner of the National Book Award for Poetry, will contribute original content inspired by the exhibition’s photographs to the volume.
-A number of Guggenheim and MacArthur Fellowships are also currently in talks to contribute to the catalogue.

 Filmmaker John David Reynolds has been commissioned to produce a ten-to-fifteen-minute documentary featuring interviews with select photographers, writers, and Southern subjects.
 He will also produce video interviews with photographers to be available on the micro-website for Southbound.
 Reynolds is an award -winning videographer who specializes in films about artists and the creative process.